 The Law School awards approximately twelve Graduate Fellowships to incoming students each academic year.
-Because Admissions Committee members identify potential candidates for Graduate Fellowships from our pool of admitted students, there is no application for the Fellowship.
-The Admissions Committee selects potential candidates based on their strong entering academic indicators, demonstrated capacity for leadership, individual accomplishments, history of commitment to public interest/social justice, likelihood of contribution to the educational environment and to the legal profession, and their identifiable connection to or interest in working with populations that have traditionally been underserved by the law or underrepresented in the profession.
+Because Admissions Committee members identify potential candidates for Graduate Fellowships from our pool of admitted students, there is no formal application for the Fellowship.
+The Admissions Committee selects potential candidates based on excellent entering academic indicators, demonstrated capacity for leadership, individual accomplishments, history of commitment to public interest/social justice, likelihood of contribution to the educational environment and to the legal profession, and their identifiable connection to or interest in working with populations that have traditionally been underserved by the law or underrepresented in the profession.

 Graduate Fellows are awarded a stipend of $10,000 plus in-state tuition.
 In addition to the stipend and in-state tuition waiver, Graduate Fellows are also given the opportunity to work as research assistants and/or teaching assistants on faculty scholarship projects (up to a maximum limit of 225 hours).
 Fellows are often matched with projects in their own area of interest and thereby gain immeasurable experience through this work.
-The Fellowship will continue throughout the three years of law school, as long as a Graduate Fellow remains an enrolled student at the Law School and maintains a GPA of 3.0 or above.
+The Fellowship will continue throughout the three years of law school, as long as a Graduate Fellow remains an enrolled student at the Law School and maintains a GPA of 3.0 or above each semester.

 Depending on the availability of funds, the Law School awards several Admissions Scholarships each academic year.
-Potential candidates for the scholarship are identified from our pool of admitted students.
-Because Admission Committee members identify potential candidates for the Admissions Scholarship from our pool of admitted students there is no application for the scholarship.
+Potential candidates for these scholarships are identified from our pool of admitted students.
+Because Admission Committee members identify potential candidates for the Public Interest Merit Scholarship and Admissions Scholarships from our pool of admitted students there is no formal application for these scholarships.